rlauer6/perl-Amazon-SQS-Client/README.md

 WHERE TO GO FROM HERE
 =====================

-Try any of the examples in the `../Samples` directory referenced above.
+Try any of the examples in the `/usr/share/amazon-web-services/sqs/examples` directory.

 `QueueDaemon.pl`
 --------------